sdtemple/sedi-ts-models/README.md

 2. `transform.ipynb` : make log transforms of the target, make date variables
 3. `standard-scaling.ipynb` : object to standardize for NN learning
 4. `tensorize-slices.ipynb` : format the time series for RNNs
-5. `fit-lstm.ipynb` : build your models
+5. `fit-kfold.ipynb` : build your models
+6. Or, systematically explore architectures and hyperparameters.
+    - Modify `modeling.sh` which creates JSON files in `configs/`
+    - Modify `kfolding.sh` to match `modeling.sh` and `slurm` details
+    - `bash kfolding.sh` which creates training details in `outputs/`
+7. Summarize results into `parsed_logs/` with `python results.py`